 After this encounter, I did not know what to do.
 I seemed to be a lost soul.
 I wanted to earn some money and to serve the Cause of God, but it seemed impossible.
 At my age, if I entered a profession, I would have no skills or experience, and my work would allow me no time to teach.
 Then I realized that if I became a scribe, I could satisfy my needs and study the Sacred Writings as well.
 So I began to copy some of the Writings for a living.
 But I was entrapped in a spiritual dilemma.

 I listened to the promptings of my own self, and it told me that in the Sudan we used to receive a Tablet at least every month or two.
-Then, Ḥájí ‘Alí and Ḥájí Jásím were sent to convey messages of His love.
+Then, Ḥájí ‘Alí and Ḥájí Jásim were sent to convey messages of His love.
 Now, after all the sufferings that we had endured, ever since we had arrived in Iran there had been no message and no Tablet.
 Such vain imaginings caused me so much distress that I was nearly destroyed.
 I was immersed in a sea of despair.
 But soon I realized that my agony was due to nothing other than my own ignorance.

 I continued to transcribe the Sacred Writings.
 One day, as I was copying the Hidden Words of Bahá’u’lláh, I came across the following verse: